mponce0/covid19.analytics/README.md

 * a scatter plot with the number of changes between consecutive dates as a function of time, both in linear scale (left vertical axis) and log-scale (right vertical axis) combined
 * a bar plot displaying the growth rate for the particular region as a function of time.

-When the function is run with multiple locations or all the locations, the figures will be adjusted to display multiple plots in one figure.
+When the function is run with multiple locations or all the locations, the figures will be adjusted to display multiple plots in one figure in a mosaic type layout.
+In addition to that, when there is more than one location the function will also generate two different styles of heatmaps comparing the changes per day and growth rate among the different locations (vertical axis) and time (horizontal axis).

 The function will return a list combining the results for the "changes per day" and the "growth rate" as a function of time.

+#### Plotting Totals
+The function `totals.plt()` will generate plots of the total number of cases as a function of time.
+It can be used for the total data or for an specific location.
+The function can generate static plots and/or interactive ones.

+#### Plotting Cases in the World
+The function `live.map()` will display the different cases in each corresponding location all around the world in an interactive map of the world.
+It can be used with time series data or aggregated data, aggregated data offers a much more detailed information about the geographical distribution.

 ### Experimental: Modelling the evolution of the Virus spread
 We are working in the development of *modelling* capabilities.
 A preliminary prototype has been included and can be accessed using the `generate.SIR.model` function, which implements a simple SIR (*Susceptible-Infected-Recovered*) ODE model using the actual data of the virus.

 ### Further Features